 This stapler or this stapler can be used to staple the middle of the folded booklet.

 This is an excellent question.
 Yes, I have obtained permission from the Church to post this content in this manner.
 I had to agree to a few things, such as not charging for this, not using the Church's logo, and stating that this site is not an official site of the Church.
+If you need a copy of the written permission, let me know, garysna@gmail.com.

 For questions or comments, or to be added to my email list for announcements as new batches are released, send me an email to garysna@gmail.com.